-Activated Charcoal can be extremely useful for pet poisoning emergencies.
+Activated Charcoal is extremely useful for pet poisoning emergencies.
 Can dog owners utilize this life saver at home, or should this treatment be left to the professionals?

 Pet parents can, in fact, prevent harmful absorption of toxic substances.
 When time is critical, activated charcoal may be the difference between life and death for a beloved dog.

 Many folks, dog owners included, are intimidated by things they aren’t familiar with.
 Activated charcoal is a good example of this.
-It’s important to become comfortable with, at least, the basics.
+It’s important to be comfortable with the basics.

 Can I Give My Dog Activated Charcoal?
 Answer: Yes, it reduces toxic effects